 The College provides a link to many different outside agencies that can offer help and guidance to you both on career and personal matters.

 If you need any help or advice with regards to financial support then our friendly team of staff in Student Services will be only too glad to help.

-Your academic progress is discussed regularly with subject tutors and your Senior Tutor, and the individual action plans which arise from these discussions give you and your parents valuable information on what you need to do to achieve your full potential.
+Your academic progress is discussed regularly with subject tutors and your Progress Tutor, and the individual action plans which arise from these discussions give you and your parents valuable information on what you need to do to achieve your full potential.

 Attendance and punctuality will be a key factor that will determine your success at college and you will be issued with a Holy Cross swipe card that you will use to register into and out of college each day.
 Class attendance is also recorded electronically and you will be able to view your own attendance and progress.